- 01 Jul 2022

 Installation

 Archiving is part of the Graylog Operations plugin.
-Please check the Graylog Operations setup page for details on how to install it.
+Please check the Graylog Operations setup page for installation instructions.

 Configuration

-In the web interface menu, navigate to “Operations/Archives” and click “Configuration” to adjust the configuration.
+In the web interface menu, navigate to "Enterprise/Archives" and click Configuration to adjust the configuration.

 Archive Options